Seattle's Child

 Packing for your trip

-Also, let someone else know where you are going and what time you expect to be back.
-For safety’s sake, especially in the snow and with little ones, it’s a good idea.
+Also, let someone else know where you are going and when you expect to return.
+It’s a good idea for safety’s sake, especially in the snow and with little ones.

 Mapping it out